 Program Pathways Overview

 The Two-Year Graduate Program is a full time, two-year graduate program to obtain a California preliminary teaching credential (Elementary Multiple Subject Credential or Secondary Single Subject Credential in Math, Social Science, Science or English) and Masters in Education.
 Department scholarships are available and all applicants are strongly encouraged to apply.

-JMEP/STEP pathways offer UCLA undergraduates an opportunity to take courses towards obtaining a preliminary teaching credential during their senior year.
+The Joint Mathematics Education Program and the Science Teacher Education Program (JMEP/STEP) offer UCLA undergraduates an opportunity to take courses towards obtaining a preliminary science or mathematics teaching credential during their senior year.
 After successful completion of the first year, students are eligible to apply into the second year of TEP to complete the Master’s degree.

 Current costs for the program can be found here (choose Academic Master).
 Please be aware that fees increase every year and the amount listed may increase by the time you apply.

 There are a number of scholarships and fellowships available to UCLA Teacher Education Program students.
 Please complete a scholarship essay with your application if you would like to be considered.
 See the TEP Application Checklist for more details on the essay.

 Applying to TEP

 The application filing period is open in the fall (September – early December) for admission to the next academic year.
-The application filing period will open in September 2018 for the next academic year beginning in Fall 2019.
-The application deadline is December 1, 2018.
+The application filing period to begin studies in Fall 2019 closed on December 1, 2018.

 Examination requirements for the application can be found in the TEP Application Checklist, which has information regarding the application requirements.

 Small Group Interview